This article was updated on October 10, 2014.

-A small Pennsylvania college made national headlines recently for putting packs of the emergency contraceptive Plan B in a vending machine in their student health center.
+In 2012, a small Pennsylvania college made national headlines for putting packs of the emergency contraceptive Plan B in a vending machine in their student health center.
 Imagine the uproar if that vending machine had packs of the pill in it, too.
 Selling the pill in a vending machine wouldn't be legal in the U.S., but the idea raises an interesting question about how accessible oral contraceptives should be.

 Is it dangerous to sell the pill over- or behind-the-counter?

 Doctors have argued since 1968 that the pill can safely be sold over-the-counter (OTC).
-That means rather than go to a doctor or clinic for a prescription, a woman could go to a drug store to pick up a pack of pills in the same way she can now buy aspirin.
+In 2012, the American Congress of Obstetricians and Gynocologists (ACOG) weighed in to officially recommend OTC pill access in the U.S. That means rather than go to a doctor or clinic for a prescription, a woman could go to a drugstore to pick up a pack of pills in the same way she can now buy aspirin.
 Behind-the-counter means a woman would ask a pharmacist for the pill, but she still wouldn’t need a prescription from a doctor.
 Over 50 drugs that were once prescription-only are now OTC in the U.S., including Sudafed, Cortaid, Advil, Nyquil, Monistat, and Claritin.

 The pill doesn’t have much in common with other prescription-only drugs: